ryanongwx/ryanongwx/README.md

-- 👋 Hi, I’m @ryanongwx
+- 👋 Hi, I’m @ryanongwx, 20 years old
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning responsive websites, competitive coding and deep learning
+- 🌱 I’m currently exploring projects and programs surrounding python after self-learning python
 - 💞️ I’m looking for internships at coding jobs to further my experience in this field
-- 📫 How to reach me @ryanongwx@gmail.com
+- 📫 How to reach me: @ryanongwx@gmail.com

 <!---
 ryanongwx/ryanongwx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.